Mobility Furniture Buying Guide

 Can I Get A Power Chair On The NHS?

 In the United Kingdom, the National Health Service (NHS) may provide you with a motorised wheelchair if your condition meets certain criteria (NHS).
-Those who have a demonstrated medical need are provided electric wheelchairs and other assistive devices by the National Health Service (NHS).
+Those with demonstrated medical needs are provided with electric wheelchairs and other assistive devices by the National Health Service (NHS).
 Depending on your location and personal circumstances, the NHS may be able to offer mobility aids like electric wheelchairs.

 Before the NHS would consider paying for a power chair, a medical professional, such as an occupational therapist, must determine that you need one.
 They’ll think about your mobility, functional abilities, overall health, and the power chair’s suitability for usage in your home.
 If it is determined that you would benefit from using a motorised wheelchair, the NHS may pay for all or a part of the cost.